 The 'feeding dish' icon shows your pet's hunger.
 The higher the number, the more they need to eat.
 If you don't feed your pet regularly enough, they are likely to run away, so remember to keep some snacks on you!
-You can find out what your pet likes to eat by reading Summoning Pets.
+You can find out what your pet likes to eat from the article on pets.

 The other icon, showing an adult bulldog and a bulldog puppy, shows how far your pet is towards being fully grown.
 Most pets go from being puppies/chicks/etc. to an adult state, but the Guthix raptor, Saradomin owl and Zamorak hawk all have an intermediate stage.

 Summoning obelisks are essential tools for the budding summoner.
 You can use them to infuse pouches, transform pouches into scrolls and to recharge your summoning points.
 A number of obelisks have been discovered across Gielinor, so if you're running low on pouches, scrolls or summoning points, you can head to one of these locations.

 |Taverley Summoning obelisk and shop||Gu'Tanoth Summoning obelisk and shop||Mort Myre Summoning obelisk and shop|